 Coaching and Mentoring

 Experienced nurses mentor and support new graduate nurses as they progress through the Vizient/American Association of Colleges and Nursing (AACN) Nurse Residency Program.
 The coaching provided by preceptors, clinical facilitators, and mentors facilitates new nurses as they acquire the knowledge, skills, and confidence to provide safe quality care.

 In addition, as professional nurses we acknowledge our collective role in sharing our knowledge and expertise with our peers through both informal and formal mentoring opportunities.
 As we move through our careers we maintain that commitment to providing positive role models for others and obtain new mentors for ourselves as needed.
 The Rising Nurse Leader (RNL) program supports and guides our next generation of nurse leaders.
 Each participant is paired with a nurse mentor who exemplifies nursing leadership and can provide knowledge, support and guidance to the RNLs in navigating the complex and demanding roles in clinical and managerial leadership.
 This mentorship relationship inspires and gives confidence to the mentee while providing the mentor with a valued colleague.

-As community leaders, nurses are committed to improving the health of our community and globally.
-RNs improve the health of the community through events such as; blood pressure screening, health and safety fairs, immunization clinics, as well as sharing clinical expertise at local nursing schools on topics including trauma, oncology burn care, critical care, pediatrics, obstetrics and more.
-UC Davis nurses also improve the global community through medical mission activities in countries such as: Africa, Cambodia, Guatemala and Uganda.
+As community leaders, nurses are committed to improving the health of our local and international communities.
+RNs improve the health of the community through events such as blood pressure screening, health and safety fairs, and immunization clinics.